droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./depends/hosts** - [Shared dependency builder.](https://github.com/bitcoin/bitcoin/pull/4592) Compiler/Linker variables and such required to build for the host machine (i.e., the machine that’ll run the final binary).
 The host may be specified, otherwise it’ll default to the builder.
 Used by ./depends/Makefile.

-./depends/hosts/darwin.mk - Overriding OS X build variable values.
+./depends/hosts/darwin.mk - Overriding macOS build variable values.

 ./depends/hosts/default.mk - Default build variable values.
 Called by ./depends/Makefile, along with the appropriate host-specific .mk file.